 Harm to human life, injuries, and side effects, as well as loss of company reputation and business risks, should be minimized.

 The risk management approach in the medical device and pharmaceutical industries is mandatory when applying GMP principles.
-Risk management regulation is defined in FDA quality guidelines, ISO 14385, ISO 14971, ISPE documents and even in the ISO 9001:2015 revision, which show how to establish and maintain a risk management system.
+Risk management regulation is defined in FDA quality guidelines, ISO 14385, ISO 14971, ISPE documents, and even in the ISO 9001:2015 revision, which shows how to establish and maintain a risk management system.